Logit Distance Bounds Representational Similarity: The Logit Distance and Connection to Representational Similarity

 \subsection{Linear Identifiability Dissimilarity}

 In this section we define a dissimilarity measure, $d_{\mathrm{rep}}$, between representations inspired by \cref{theorem:identifiability}, in the sense that it is zero if and only if the representations are linearly equivalent.
-We first notice that linear equivalence in \cref{theorem:identifiability}, mediated by $\tilde \vA_\calJ$, necessitates a choice of pivot point and $m$ other labels so that $\tilde\vL_{\calJ}$ is invertible.
-Since we do not want the invertibility to depend on the choice, we introduce the following assumption:
+We first notice that linear equivalence in \cref{theorem:identifiability}, mediated by $\tilde \vA_\calJ$, necessitates a choice of pivot point and $m$ other labels such that $\tilde\vL_{\calJ}$ is invertible\footnote{Although in the case where distributions are equal, the $\tilde\vA_{\calJ}$ will be the same for any invertible choice (see \cref{prop:A-independence-pivot}).}.
+Since we do not want the invertibility of $\tilde\vL_{\calJ}$ to depend on the choice, we introduce the following assumption: